-The Nealley Library’s Collection Development Policy guides the selection and maintenance of materials with the main purpose of supporting student learning and following the mission of the college and library.
+The Nealley Library’s Collection Development Policy guides the selection and maintenance of materials with the main purpose of supporting student learning and following the respective missions of the college and library.
 Faculty librarians, working collaboratively with discipline faculty in their liaison areas, have the responsibility for the selection, maintenance, and deselection of materials.
 All academic departments are assigned a liaison librarian to sustain a continuous dialogue between librarians and discipline faculty regarding library materials and information literacy outcomes that support student learning.
 See Liaison Librarian List.
-The computers in the library and learning support centers are on a regular replacement rotation by the college, as overseen by the Director of Academic and End User Support (ITS) and outlined in the Computer Replacement Plan.
+The computers in the library and learning support centers are on a regular replacement rotation by the college as overseen by the Director of Academic and End User Support (ITS) and outlined in the Computer Replacement Plan.

 The Library has a Collection Management Workgroup composed of faculty librarians and library classified staff.
-The Workgroup creates workflow documents to streamline aspects of the Library’s collection management and holds meetings to continuously work on enhancing the selection and maintenance of collections.
+The workgroup creates workflow documents to streamline aspects of the Library’s collection management and holds meetings to continuously work on enhancing the selection and maintenance of collections.
 (See Sample Collection Management Work Group Meeting Agenda).

-Recently, an internal committee of faculty librarians was formed to reevaluate collection development and assessment processes as well as librarian liaison roles to ensure greater alignment with college curriculum and Guided Pathways Initiative; equitable access to materials in different formats; and responsiveness to campus community information needs and intellectual freedom.
+Recently, an internal committee of faculty librarians was formed to re-evaluate collection development and assessment processes as well as librarian liaison roles to ensure greater alignment with college curriculum and the Guided Pathways Initiative; equitable access to materials in different formats; and responsiveness to campus community information needs and intellectual freedom.

-Librarians are engaged in an ongoing weeding project of the print collection to ensure the collection is current and aligned well with the college’s educational programs in order to support student learning (See Monographs Weeding Workflow).
+Librarians are engaged in an ongoing weeding project of print materials to ensure the collection is current and aligned with the college’s educational programs to support student learning (See Monographs Weeding Workflow).

-The Library has a Database Review Committee comprised of librarians, including the electronic resources librarian, to perform multiple functions regarding the selection and maintenance of databases and e-book collections, including review and processing of subscription renewals; organizing trials of prospective electronic resources; reviewing use statistics; and providing recommendations to the library faculty.
+The Library has a Database Review Committee comprised of librarians, including the electronic resources librarian, to perform multiple functions regarding the selection and maintenance of databases and e-book collections.
+This includes the review and processing of subscription renewals; organizing trials of prospective electronic resources; reviewing use statistics; and providing recommendations to the library faculty.

-The library technician II who oversees course reserves regularly communicates with faculty to ensure the Library has a current textbook collection to support student learning (See Course Reserves Faculty Correspondence).
+The Library Technician II who oversees course reserves regularly communicates with faculty to ensure the Library has a current textbook collection to support student learning (See Course Reserves Faculty Correspondence).

 Librarians serve on committees and workgroups across campus to build connections, stay abreast of campus activities, and gather expertise from administrators, staff, and faculty on equipment and materials the Library can provide to support student learning (See Library Participatory Governance and Committee Service).
 Librarians also actively participate throughout campus events that foster collaboration, including the discovery of subject materials needed for displays and other activities (See Library Faculty Campus Event Participation).

 Librarians and library classified staff work collaboratively on the annual Resource Allocation Request process to determine needs for equipment and materials.
-In recent years, the library has successfully procured equipment and materials through this process, including laptops for student library use; a media cart to improve student collaboration in group study rooms; rolling white boards for students to check-out and use for individual and group studying sessions in the library; and additional white boards for group study rooms.
+In recent years, the library has successfully procured equipment and materials through this process, including laptops for student library use; a media cart to improve student collaboration in group study rooms; rolling white boards for students to check-out for individual and group studying sessions in the library; and additional white boards for group study rooms.
 (See Library 2018-2019 Resource Allocation Request).